Sri Lanka Timeline - Year 2015

 "Amnesia, you know is very common among politicians."

-Wickramasinghe accused the TNA Government in the
+Wickramasinghe accused the TNA

-of Sri Lanka is wrong."
+only the Government of Sri Lanka is wrong."

-The UNHCHR Zeid Ra'ad Al Hussein urged the Sri
+The UNHCHR Zeid Ra'ad Al Hussein

-Sri Lanka, including the findings of the comprehensive investigation
+in Sri Lanka, including the findings of the comprehensive investigation

 mandated by the Council at this session.
 The High Commissioner